AI Use Cases/Financial Services

 The Problem

-Finance teams at regional and mid-market banks process 50,000+ invoices monthly through fragmented workflows: vendor invoices arrive via email, portal, or EDI feeds into disparate systems like FIS or Fiserv, then land in spreadsheets for three-way matching against POs and receipts.
+Finance teams at regional and mid-market banks process tens of thousands of invoices monthly through fragmented workflows: vendor invoices arrive via email, portal, or EDI feeds into disparate systems like FIS or Fiserv, then land in spreadsheets for three-way matching against POs and receipts.
 Manual data entry into GL accounts creates duplicate vendor records across Salesforce Financial Services Cloud and core banking platforms.
-Compliance officers flag invoices for BSA/AML screening, but analysts spend 15-20 hours weekly reviewing false-positive alerts on vendor names, delaying payment cycles and straining vendor relationships.
+Compliance officers flag invoices for BSA/AML screening, but analysts can spend 15-20 hours weekly reviewing false-positive alerts on vendor names, delaying payment cycles and straining vendor relationships.
 Underwriters and loan officers lose deal momentum when back-office invoice bottlenecks delay fund disbursement documentation.

 Revenue & Operational Impact